WanchuangZhu/RCoDA/readme.md

 7. RCoDAlike.m.
 This is used to calculate the likelihood of Potts model according to our method.
 The method is referred as RCoDA.
 8. smalldecomcover_array.m  : calculate the coverage probability.

+## folder "Secondorder" is for the first order neighbourhood structure
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%  below is instruction for folder "Secondorder"

 1. generatedata.m : generate data set for simulation study